Quadruple jump: Controversy

-Practicing quads increases the risk of injury as well as wear and tear on a skater's body.
+Performing quads, whether in practice or competition, increases the risk of injury as well as the level of wear and tear on a skater's body.
 According to Aaron, "the force of a quadruple is huge", and practicing them means "you're going to fall a lot and take a beating".
 There is a lack of research into the impact of quads on the joints, but the repetitive nature of jump training and the fact that skaters always land on the same foot means that skaters are at risk of developing microfractures that can become more serious with time.
 Because of this, some coaches try to limit the number of jump repetitions skaters do in practice.

 Concerns have been raised about the long-term impact of quads on the bodies of young skaters, especially girls.
-As of 2023, Elizabet Tursynbaeva of Kazakhstan is the only female skater over the age of 18 to ever land a quad in competition.
+As of 2025, Elizabet Tursynbaeva of Kazakhstan and Rion Sumiyoshi of Japan are the only female skaters over the age of 18 to ever land a quad in competition.
 The figure skating community remains divided about the sustainability of such jumps for women past puberty.
-Rafael Arutanian, coach of skaters such as Nathan Chen and Ashley Wagner, has questioned, "Will they still land these jumps at age 18 or 19?
+Rafael Arutyunyan, coach of skaters such as Nathan Chen and Ashley Wagner, has questioned, "Will they still land these jumps at age 18 or 19?
 They are doing these jumps with bodies that have not developed yet, with bones that are still growing.
 What will they be at age 40?
 Will they all need new hips?"
 His concern has been echoed by fellow coach Linda Leaver, who predicts that "it will be extremely rare for a female skater to be able to do multiple quadruple jumps past puberty".
 She added, "I also think careers for men will be shorter because of the stress on backs, knees, and ankles, and the body type will be more of a determinate in who can dominate the sport."

-Quads are thought to favor those with lighter, slimmer bodies as they have a smaller moment of inertia.
-The tight body contraction necessary for landing quads is harder for adult women due to their wider hips.
+The observation that pre-pubescent girls, especially, have an advantage when it comes to quads was one of the stated reasons for the original introduction in 2018 of the proposal to increase the senior category age limit in figure skating to 17.
+"Younger skaters are able to show more difficult elements until they are fully matured.
+Therefore we are currently losing Seniors [sic] skaters who are afraid they cannot compete with these younger skaters in Senior Events."
+This reason was also given by some who responded to the survey conducted by the ISU asking whether the minimum age should be increased, and was listed as a reason for the increase in the ISU FAQ on the subject.